 How much sponsor money do I need to raise?

-Each team pledges to raise a minimum of £500 for nominated
+Each team pledges to raise a minimum of £500,

 charities.
 Highland Cross is itself a charity and annually nominates